flvossen/data-project-group-19/README.md

 pca_loadings <- as.data.frame(pca_result$rotation)
 most_influential_classes <- rownames(pca_loadings[order(abs(pca_loadings$PC2), decreasing = TRUE)[1:5], ])
 ```
 From this, we can identify which classes play the most significant role and use them to examine whether these differ across study groups.
+Taking the highest variables (or loadings) of a principal component, means identifying the original variables that contribute most significantly to that component.
+These variables have the strongest influence on the direction and variance explained by the component, highlighting the key factors or features driving the patterns captured by that principal component.
+Here we used principal component 2.

 ```{r}
 # PCA loadings as a data frame